 In general, staying off property means waking everyone up earlier, driving, fighting traffic, finding parking, perhaps changing out of shoes into ski boots in a parking lot/locker area and sometimes taking parking shuttles from remote lots.

 For more, hop over our ski blog for ski school tips, finding winter family fun beyond ski slopes and my favorite, saving money on a family ski trip.
-If you are looking to save on a ski hotel, lift tickets and equipment rentals at some of the best family ski resorts, save time and money by purchasing through Undercover Tourist.
+If you are looking to save on a ski hotel, car rental, Epic Pass or Ikon Pass at some of the best family ski resorts, save time and money by purchasing through Undercover Tourist.
 It’s time to book that ski trip.
 As we frogs always say, “The early frog gets the flies!”
 The sooner you book, the better the deals.

 Related: Tips for Skiing During Peak Times